 - Scarf of Asskicking: In Part 2.

 - Semantic Superpower: He can produce an image by breaking anything, which he realizes in the fight against Mariah, where he smashes a pot of sand to make a map.

-- Shipper on Deck: For Speedwagon and Erina, when the latter hears this, she's understandably angry since she loved Jonathan too much to remarry and how Speedwagon was happy to have his best friend to get married after the ordeal.
+- Shipper on Deck: For Speedwagon and Erina; when the latter hears this, she's understandably angry, since she loved Jonathan too much to remarry and how Speedwagon was happy to have his best friend get married after the ordeal.
 Justified as both kept the whole thing lip-tight; especially with the whole Dio ordeal.

 - Spell My Name with an S: His name is listed in several places as Josef rather than Joseph.

 - Stage Magician: His primary "fighting" style in Part 2.

 - Stripperific: His Iconic Outfit bares the most skin out of any of the main characters' after Jolyne's (sometimes as much or even more, depending on the panel).
 So of course the official artwork for the anime is going to stick him in a belly shirt and pair of pants that looks ready to either fall off or burst, then milk it even further by giving him Jolyne's pants and making his outfit even more revealing.

 - Amusingly enough, that last image seems to be a rather literal example of this trope, given that with the pose and dangerously high cutaways, it's possible to add in a stripper pole◊ without anyone even realizing it's an edit.

 - Sympathy for the Devil: Gave a eulogy for Esidisi after seeing his Villainous Valor.
 And shows Wamuu sincere respect by easing the pain of his death with his own blood.